 We now formally define the assumptions that would allow us to ensure the approximability of our algorithm.
-First, we assume that the joint probability distribution (JPD) of the distributions follow a joint Gaussian distribution with the means (\mathbf{p}i, Σ) for all hypotheses $H_i \forall i = 0, \dots, m-1$.
-Note that the covariance matrix remains same across hypotheses, since the correlation and noise are properties of the sensors.
+First, we assume that the joint probability distribution (JPD) follow a joint Gaussian distribution with the means (\mathbf{p}i, Σ) for all hypotheses H_i , $\forall i = 0, \ldots, m-1$.
+We empirically verify these assumptions using our own sensor in the wild (as shown in Figure 2).
+These assumptions have also been made by multiple prior studies [12], [13].
+The covariance matrix remains same across hypotheses, since the correlation and noise are properties of the sensors.
 The means \mathbf{p}i can be different, as different power values are received by the sensors depending on the location of the transmitter.